 (alexandra.weigelt at uni-leipzig.de; Liesje.Mommer at wur.nl)

-Over the last two years, the sROOT working group (including root-lovers from around the world) has gathered at the German Centre for Integrative Biodiversity Research (iDiv) in beautiful Leipzig, Germany to improve our understanding of belowground plant traits.
+Between 2018 and 2020, the sROOT working group (including root-lovers from around the world) gathered at the German Centre for Integrative Biodiversity Research (iDiv) in beautiful Leipzig, Germany to improve our understanding of belowground plant traits.

 While FRED and TRY are the largest sources of root trait data from around the world, the many disparate traits and observations can be inaccessible and overwhelming to those without an expertise in belowground processes.

-The sROOT working group leveraged these databases, along with new data, to create the Global Root Traits (GRooT) Database, with a goal of making global root trait data 'Ready-to-Use'.
-See the story here, hot off the (pre-print) presses.
+The sROOT working group leveraged these databases, along with new data, to create the Global Root Traits (GRooT) Database, with a goal of making species-specific, global root trait data 'Ready-to-Use'.
+See the story here.

-The development of a core set of curated and standardized root traits in GRooT allowed sROOT to explore belowground plant strategies across the global root economic space.
-For a sneak-peek of that story, see here.
+The development of a core set of curated and standardized root traits in GRooT allowed sROOT to explore belowground plant strategies across the global root economic space, with more global analyses underway.

 co-PIs: Drs.
 Rebecca Hewitt and Michelle Mack